chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 Here is an example request/response.
 Using the `eth_getBalance` method this is requesting what the ETH balance is for the given address.
-The resopnse is returning this value in hexidecimal.
-So on your front end, you would need to handle converting this hexidecimal to something that can be presented more easily to the user.
+The response is returning this value in hexadecimal.
+So on your front end, you would need to handle converting this hexadecimal to something that can be presented more easily to the user.
 The id here is arbitrary, it's just to identify which response matches which request for when you are batching requests.

 ---

 ## Ethers library

-- Ethers is a simple library for interracting with blockchains
+- Ethers is a simple library for interacting with blockchains
 - It is written in TypeScript
-- It wraps the RPC calls to create a easier to use API for these calls
+- It wraps the RPC calls to create an easier to use API for these calls

 ???

-Ethers is a simple library for interracing with blockchains.
+Ethers is a simple library for interacting with blockchains.
 It's written in Typescript, which is also the language that is most commonly used for building front ends for DApps.
 We will be focusing on TypeScript for the majority of this lecture.
 Ethers abstracts away the RPC calls directly, replacing them with more convenient functions.
 It is possible to build a front end integration using only ethers, and it is fairly common to do so.

 ---